mzuniga58/Tense.Rql/README.md

 ![alt text](https://github.com/mzuniga58/Tense.Rql/blob/main/Images/RqlNode1.png "RqlNode")

 Each node begins with an operation.
-In this case, the operation is **EQ**, representing equality.
-The **EQ** operation takes two paramters, and it will check whether parameter 1 is equal to parameter 2.
-The first parmater is another **RqlNode**.
-This node has the operation **PROPERTY**, and it takes one paramter.
-The **PROPERTY** operation means that its single parameter is the name of a member in a model.
+In this case, the operation is <b>EQ</b>, representing equality.
+The <b>EQ</b> operation takes two paramters, and it will check whether parameter 1 is equal to parameter 2.
+The first parmater is another <b>RqlNode</b>.
+This node has the operation <b>PROPERTY</b>, and it takes one paramter.
+The <b>PROPERTY</b> operation means that its single parameter is the name of a member in a model.
 The parameter for this operation is an object value - a string in this case - that holds the value "BookId".

 The second parameter of the parent node is an object value -- an int in this case -- holding the value 1.